samirayahayaibrahim/Flower-delivery/README.md

 # Flower-delivery

 **Description**This is the backend for the Flower Delivery application, built using Node.js, Express.js, and MongoDB.
-It handles file uploads, and API endpoints for the frontend.
+It handles authentication,file uploads, and API endpoints for the frontend.

 ##Table of contents